BILL HENSHAW, OD, FCOVD

 Picture

 • 2.
 Keep track of your child’s grades.
 Grades of C (2 in the numbering system) and below indicate a potential problem.
-Remember at least 80% of learning takes place through the vision.
-Current thinking indicates over 90%..
+Remember that at least 80% of learning takes place through vision.
+Current thinking suggests over 90%.

 Picture